 Using whitespace controlforLoop (remove extra spaces)

-To make the generated HTML more compact, we can do it like this:
+To make the generated HTML more compact, we can modify it like this:

 <ul>{%-